pnpm/pnpm.io/docs/completion.md

 ---

-Unlike other popular package managers, which usually require plugins, pnpm supports command line tab-completion for Bash, Zsh, Fish, and similar shells.
+Unlike other popular package managers, which usually require plugins, pnpm supports command line tab-completion for Bash, Zsh, Fish, Pwsh and similar shells.

 To setup autocompletion for Bash, run: